netheril96/StaticJSON/README.md

 `StaticJSON` requires a C++11 compiler.
 Tested with clang++ 3.5, g++ 4.8 and MSVC 2015.

 Just drop the `include` and `src` directory into your own project and build along with other sources.
-No special build settings are needed.
+It requires you to separately install [`rapidjson`](rapidjson.org).
+Currently tested against version 1.1 (2016-8-25).

 ## Quick start